jeffskinnerbox/blog/content/ideas/amazon-echo-and-alexa.md

 I was considering creating an intercom system for the workshop, but the [Alexa voice calling and messaging feature][30] provides all that I need.

-# Music Streaming to Echo
+## My Media: Music Streaming to Echo
 I want to play music from my computer library stream it to my Amazon Echo (aka Alexa).
 In late 2017 I could do this with music I purchased from Amazon or I manually uploaded.
 But in 2018, Amazon Music stop allowing users to upload their own music,